Skip to content

 loop Each sealed partition

-RD->>EP: Read all records from partition
+RD->>EP: Read all records

 Note over RD: K-Means clustering on header features